SEXUAL ASSAULT PREVENTION & RESPONSE

 - Maintain follow-up contact with the victim as requested by the victim.

-- Support the victim in decision-making by providing relevant information and discussing available options.
+- Support the victim in decision-making by providing relevant information and discussing available options and resources.

-- Supporting the victim in advocating on his or her own behalf.
+- Supporting the victim in advocating on their own behalf.

 - Accompany the victim to appointments and civilian and military court proceedings, as appropriate and when requested by the victim.